ashleymichal/ashleymichal.github.io/_posts/2015-10-9-Computer-Science.md

 So now I'm doing it again, but this time with Ruby.
 The Fibonacci sequence, merge sort... it's all really familiar and yet still super challenging.
 It really is a different way of thinking, and while I recognize the value in just that, flexing your brain muscles, I'm also put off by the seeming futility of this exercise: will I just lose these concepts to the cob-webby junk drawer of my mind until some hiring manager decides to make me solve a white board problem?

 Who knows!!!
 All I know is that after I solve these CS problems, it's on to some sweet, sweet RSPEC and, hopefully before my next meeting, the next section: Rails!

+16:08 - Fibonacci and Merge-Sort complete.
+Boom.
+Suck it, recursion.